The therapy that is Blackstratblues

 It was in 2007, while in a hostel room at MICA, that I first heard of and heard Zero, who I still believe was India’s best ever band.
 Apart from the stellar songwriting, what left my jaw dropping was the guitar playing of Warren Mendonsa.
 My GTalk status at the time often proclaimed his divinity and a look back at chats from that era (which Google helpfully retains to embarrass you) showed I’d sent quite a few tracks of said band over the college Intranet, often with notes which were some variant of “LISTEN TO THE FREAKIN’ GUITAR SOLO!”.

 My indie music maturity, sadly, coincided with the breakup of Zero and the relocation of Warren to Auckland, New Zealand.
-Thankfully, he didn’t stop playing, and gave us his stellar first solo album, Nights In Shining Karma, with an adorable childhood photo as album art.
+Thankfully, he didn’t stop playing, and gave us his outstanding first solo album, Nights In Shining Karma, with an adorable childhood photo as album art.
 Many of us Zero acolytes could hum the album top to bottom.

 When I moved to Mumbai in early 2009, I was always hoping to be able to see Warren live, and that dream became a reality during that year’s Independence Rock (another relic from that era).
 At a soaking Chitrakoot Grounds, preceding another of my favourite bands from that time — Motherjane — was Warren.
 In flesh and blood!
 I honestly don’t remember too much from that gig, I think I was just still in shock being able to see him perform.
 I did wear a very raggedy t-shirt which I had scribbled “Warren Is God” on.
 Warren himself later edited the slogan to “good” when I had presented it to him for an autograph.